-I talk a lot about cleaning and maintaining your jewellery and feel like this cleaning method is my party trick.
+I talk a lot about cleaning and maintaining your jewellery (It's an essential!) and feel like this cleaning method is my party trick.

 It's so effective for cleaning dirty and dull gold, vermeil, gold-plated, sterling silver, or silver-plated jewellery (or anything that contains silver).
 It's quick and easy, and best of all, you are using really common household ingredients that you already have.

 This method is called an ion transfer and is literally science.

 We are reversing the chemical reaction that causes tarnishing by a chemical exchange between the silver and aluminum foil, which, as a result, removes the silver sulfide (tarnish).